Answers to our

 Cellulose, Protein and Synthetics.

 Cellulose represents cotton, rayon, linen, hemp and ramie.
-The best
+The strongest

 Protein represents silk, wool and feathers.
 The best dye for protein